-We look at why it might be useful to add additional drivers or cars to your insurance policy, and how it could save your family money.
+We look at why it might be useful to add additional drivers or cars to your insurance policy, and how it could save you money.

 What is family car insurance?

-Family car insurance is not a specific policy, but it is a term often used to describe insuring more than one person in a household on a single policy.
+When you’re looking for family car insurance plans, it’s important to know that there is not a specific policy for this, but the term often used to describe insuring more than one person in a household on a single policy.
 You can also insure more than one car on a single policy, known as multi-car insurance.

 Can I add family members to my car insurance policy?

 You can add other drivers to your car insurance policy as a named driver, so they will be insured to drive your car.
-A common example of this is if your child has not long passed their driving test and doesn’t have their own vehicle.
+A common example of this is if your child has recently passed their driving test and doesn’t have their own vehicle.

-It can be useful for younger drivers to be a named driver on their parents’ car insurance to avoid expensive premiums.
-But it’s important that you’re upfront with your insurance company who the main driver is on a policy.
+It can be useful for younger drivers to be named drivers on their parents’ car insurance to avoid expensive premiums.
+However, it’s important that you’re upfront with your insurance company on who the main driver is on a policy.